mvolkmann/blog/src/warp.md

 - right-click a block
 - select "Copy Command"
 - press cmd-v to paste it into the input area at the bottom of the pane
-- press return to execute it
+- press the return key to execute it

 ## Command Editing